potentialEmployer77/CompilerHome/README.md

   5. -f[0-30] : the number of MIPS floating point registers to be allocated and assigned to floating point-valued virtual register names (i.e., 0sum).
     * The default is 30.
     * Ignored when using naive allocator.
-  6. -d prints out debug information";
+  6. -d prints out debug information.